Extraction of Proton Trace Anomaly Energy from Near-Threshold $\phi$ and $J/\psi$ photo-productions: Introduction

 \section{Introduction}

+The majority of the visible mass of the universe resides in the two types of nucleons -- protons and neutrons.
+Nucleons are made of massless gluons and almost massless quarks.
 The generation of nucleon mass is one of the puzzles in modern particle physics.
-The origin of the masses of fundamental particles (leptons, quarks, and gauge bosons) are delicately explained by the famous Higgs mechanism.
+The origin of the masses of fundamental particles (leptons, quarks, and massive gauge bosons) are delicately explained by the famous Higgs mechanism \cite{Higgs:1964pj,Guralnik:1964eu,Englert:1964et}.
 The proton mass comes mainly from the complicated workings of non-perturbative Quantum Chromodynamics (QCD) \cite{Gross:1973id,Gross:1973ju,Gross:1974cs}.
 QCD theory originates from Yang-Mills theory \cite{Yang:1954ek} in the 1950s, which belongs to a non-abelian gauge theory.
 To calculate the proton mass in the first principle view, one encounters two main challenges: the color confinement for the constitutes (quarks and gluons) \cite{Wilson:1974sk} and the divergent strong coupling constant at low energy scale.

 The proton is a composite particle made of quarks and gluons, hence its mass is usually argued to be from some different sources.
-X.-D. Ji first comes up with the proton mass decomposition with the decomposition of QCD Hamiltonian operators \cite{Ji:1994av,Ji:1995sv}.
+The concept of trace anomaly was first introduced from Refs. \cite{Peskin:1995ev,Kharzeev:1995ij}.
+In Refs. \cite{Ji:1994av,Ji:1995sv}, Ji first define the proton mass decomposition with QCD Hamiltonian operators.
 Four gauge-invariant Hamiltonian operators are introduced as,

 where